intuition-dev/INTUITION2/pug/readme.md

 #### Hiring

 A good place to find developers that will be successful as advanced front end developers is Dribble.
-If your candidate is eager for imperative programing, they maybe a better fit for fullstack/back end role.
+If your candidate is eager for imperative programming, they may be a better fit for full-stack/back end role.